 This website is newly developed, and it is updating constantly by Greek Cruise's Port Members.

-The capital of Achaia is the most important commercial, industrial, maritime, transportation and tourist centre of the whole region.
+Patras is the third largest and one of the most important cities in the country.
+The capital of Achaia is the most important commercial, industrial, maritime, transportation and tourist center of the whole region.

 It has a unique charm, an attractive layout and many important buildings (neoclassical, inter-war, industrial etc.).